 I left the destructive relationship, quit drugs, returned to faith, and committed to a life of sobriety.

-The early years of my sobriety were really about reconciling with my past.
+The early years of getting sober were really about reconciling with my past.
 Reconciliation includes looking at my part in things, making amends, forgiving others, receiving forgiveness, and healing relationships.

 However, in remembrance of my vow to not file bankruptcy again, I made some financial changes.
 I was able to reduce my expenses, stop adding to the debt, and stay afloat financially.

 About four years into my sobriety I wanted to gain complete financial peace.
 I had peace in every other area of my life, but not yet with my money.

 A woman from my church helped me to get on a budget.
 Then I started listening to Dave Ramsey.
 He would tell me, over the airways, that I didn’t have to have to keep my debt around forever.
 I could actually get intense and pay it off, and for some reason, I believed him.